FOSS-Archives/Bare-License/LICENSING OPTIONS/COPY_LL.md

-This is free and unencumbered work released into the public domain.
+This is free and unencumbered work dedicated to & released into the public domain.

 Anyone is free to copy, modify, publish, use, compile, sell, or distribute the work(s), either in source code form, as a compiled